rixx/books.rixx.de/src/to-read/winter-tide.md

   date_added: '2019-02-04'
 ---

-Rae and David and Jo Walton like it, must be good
+Rae and David and Jo Walton like it a LOT, must be good.
+Fantasy horror-ish?